 The next step is to learn to speak each other’s language.
 This isn’t just for couples – this works for the whole family.
 Our younger son’s Secondary Money Personality is Security Seeker.
 That means that he always needs a plan for everything, so we’re constantly asking him, “Okay, what’s the plan?”
 When we do that, we’re speaking his language and acknowledging and respecting his need to know what’s coming next.
 When everyone feels that their needs are being recognized and listened to, it’s so much easier to create that compromise.

 That’s why it’s so important to know your kids’ Money Personalities as well as yours and your spouse’s.
 We have Money Personality Assessments that you can do with your kids, and we promise you will be amazed at how different they are!
 Our boys proved how different their Money Personalities are every Halloween.
 When you’re a kid, candy is currency.
-Our younger son, who’s a Spender/Security Seeker, would eat his candy very quickly, but he also had a plan for the exact order in which he was going to consume it!
-Our older son, a Spender/Risk Taker, would immediately start brokering trades for the candy he liked best.
+Cade our younger son, who’s a Spender/Security Seeker would eat his candy very quickly.
+He also had a plan for the exact order in which he was going to consume it!
+Cole our older son, a Spender/Risk Taker, would immediately start brokering trades for the candy he liked best.
 Our nephew, who is a Primary Saver, is still holding on to candy from two years ago!
 It’s in their DNA.

 Whether it’s candy when you’re little or money when you’re grown, you have to live with the Money Personality you’re born with.
 But that doesn’t mean that you can’t understand and respect different Money Personalities.
 Take it from a wise 8-year-old, the key is compromise!